Most Popular

 How to choose a certificate authority

 Linux Box Admin gives a brief look at which qualities to look for when choosing a certificate authority from which to buy SSL certificates.
-A more in-depth analysis will be available on SSL Shopper soon but this articles brings up some good points, especially about trust:
+This article brings up some good points, especially about trust:

 The goal of using SSL is to prove your identity (either as a server or a client).
 To do that, you have to trust the certificate authority, the certificate authority has to trust you (by verifying you are who you claim to be), and the client has to trust the certificate authority.
 If you pick a CA that your clients don't trust, you lose business.